Year after year, our Fellowship series has attracted some of the brightest minds to the world of IP.

 - Fellows will be required to write a minimum of 4 posts per month for a period of 12 months.
-If notified in advance, this can be reduced to 2 during the months of internship (maximum twice a year) and exempted during the period of exams (maximum twice a year).
+If notified in advance, this can be reduced to 2 posts during the months of internship (maximum twice a year) and exempted during the period of exams (maximum twice a year).

-- These posts can be on either the Fellows’ own preferred topics so long as they fit within our broader mission statement, or ones chosen from a pool of topics open to all members.
+- These posts can be on either the Fellows’ own preferred topics so long as they fit within our broader mission statement, or ones chosen from a pool of topics open to all members of the team.

 - Each post must be of a minimum of 900 words and preferably under 1200 words (unless the situation otherwise warrants).

 - Apart from the posts, the Fellows may be required to assist in research.
 Depending on the load of research, posting requirements may be adjusted accordingly.

-- Once the probationary period is over and the Fellowship is confirmed, the Fellow will be paid a stipend (approximately Rs.
-750 per post).
+- Once the probationary period is over and the fellowship is confirmed, the Fellow will be paid a stipend (approximately Rs.
+1,000 per post).
 If we receive more donor funding, we will enhance this stipendiary amount.

-- If the Fellow does not fulfill his/her obligations as set out above or otherwise deemed unfit for the blog during the probationary period, we will not confirm the Fellowship.
+- If the Fellow does not diligently fulfill his/her obligations as set out above or is otherwise deemed unfit for the blog during the probationary period, we will not confirm the fellowship.

-- After confirmation of the Fellowship, if a Fellow is found to not fulfill his/her obligations at any time during the Fellowship period, we reserve the right to terminate the Fellowship at any point in time.
+- After confirmation of the fellowship, if a Fellow is found to not diligently fulfill his/her obligations at any time during the fellowship period, we reserve the right to terminate the fellowship at any point in time.